-Teachers are gearing up for what is possibly the most challenging school year any teacher has ever faced in modern history.
-School districts are wavering between in-person learning with social distancing guidelines, online learning, or a hybrid learning model with a mix of the two.
-As the numbers of COVID-19 cases fluctuate, recommendations change rapidly.
-How does a teacher prepare?
+Teachers are living through what is possibly the most challenging school year any teacher has ever faced in modern history.
+School districts are moving between in-person learning with social distancing guidelines, online learning, or a hybrid learning model with a mix of the two.
+As the numbers of COVID-19 cases fluctuate, so do the forms that learning takes.
+How does a teacher plan and prepare as these changes happen?

-It's impossible to prepare 100% for this school year.
-However, we have done a true deep dive into the resources, courses, blog articles, YouTube videos, and more covering the various learning models we could face this year.
+We have done a true deep dive into the resources, courses, blog articles, YouTube videos, and more covering the various learning models we have been facing this year.
 We have searched for truly practical strategies that will benefit teachers without totally overwhelming them.
 So many professionals with varying experiences are willing to share their expertise and we have done the work for you in finding them.

 Free Courses for online teaching